What is the purpose of the National Reference Test?

 The English test comprises a reading and a writing component.
 For both English and maths, the test lasts one hour.
 Schools should plan for a total test administration time of at least one hour and 30 minutes, to allow for students to be seated and have instructions read to them by the test administrator.
 After the test, students will be asked to complete a short five minute survey about their experience of the NRT and their preparation in general for their GCSE exams.

-The test has been carefully designed to be accessible to all students who are due to sit their GCSEs in summer 2021.
+The test has been carefully designed to be accessible to all eligible students.
 Students will be asked to make their best attempt at the whole test.
-The test has a look and feel that is similar to the GCSEs and the content of the test is based on the GCSEs to be awarded in summer 2021.
+The test has a look and feel that is similar to the GCSEs and the content of the test is based on the GCSEs to be awarded in summer 2023.

 The questions in the English and maths test are aimed mostly at grades 3 to 7 but also include some questions aimed at grades 1 and 2 to help make them accessible to all students.
 Unlike the GCSE maths exams, the maths test is not a tiered assessment.
 In the maths test most of the questions are based on the GCSE content that all GCSE maths students have to study and includes some more straightforward questions at the start to help encourage students.
 A few questions drawing on higher tier content are at the end of the test booklet.